From cookies to context: 3 Tools to contextualise PPC performance

 From using the search index to identify terms for products and services, to finding related topics and queries, this tool is incredibly useful when it comes to providing insight in order to make intelligent marketing decisions going forward.
 Through the ‘Trending searches’ tab you can identify trends related to specific queries in order to understand any possible abnormalities in ad performance.
 Likewise, you can also see which topics people aren’t following so you know where not to waste your time.

-illustration to show where the google knowledge graph is
+Illustration to show where the google knowledge graph is

 Not only this, but the Google Trends homepage features clustered topics that Google detects are related and trending simultaneously across Google News, Google Search, or YouTube.
 By displaying this information in Google’s Knowledge Graph, you can gain a better understanding of when stories are trending based on the relative spike in volume and the absolute volume of searches.